viviian-h/dscap/README.md

 Are there other factors, including income, location, race or their interactions with gender that contribute to differences in time spent on education?

 ## Data Sources
 Roster, Respondent, Activity, and Current Population Survey files from the American Time Use Survey Data (ATUS) spanning 2003-2024.
+Data here: https://www.bls.gov/tus/data.htm

 ## Sample
 16,898 full-time students aged 15-24 in the ATUS dataset